craftr-build/craftr-build-4.x/docs/index.rst

 `Tasks`_ which can be used to embed real Python functions into the build graph.

-Using the :class:`Target<craftr.Target>` class directly is usually not necessary unless you have very specific requirements and need control over the exact commands that will be executed.
+Using the :class:`~craftr.Target` class directly is usually not necessary unless you have very specific requirements and need control over the exact commands that will be executed.
 Or if you're just being super lazy and need the easiest script to compile a C program: